The 7 Biggest Blunders You Don’t Want to Make Choosing a Shower Pan

 - Question 2 – How can I avoid the problems posed in question 1 to save time, money and aggravation having to ‘re-remodel’ (not a word, but it happens in reality) or throw away a costly shower purchase?

 The purpose of this article is simple.
-Answer questions 1 and outline the 7 biggest blunders I’ve seen in bad shower pan purchases through my years (when I started in the bathroom remodeling business I had more hair, and none of it was grey either!)
+Provide the answers to question 1 and outline the 7 biggest blunders I’ve seen in bad shower pan purchases through my years (note – when I started in the bathroom remodeling business I had more hair, and none of it was grey either!)
 Next, I’ll cover question 2 and give you tips to make sure you don’t fall victim to the mistakes in question 1.
+In addition, I’ve added a ‘bonus question’ – #8, because if you’re like most people (and NOT made of money) – you’ll also care about cost.

 Your builder – without any input from you –will use the ‘path of least resistance method” and install the cheapest pan (a fiberglass tub/shower combination) or in luxury home get their tile guy to do the tried and true, a ceramic tile surround.
 In both bases they’ll use a standard 4” to 5” high step over curb for the pan without any direction from you.